Learning Hub

 What is a Hosted Dialer?

-In a previous post, we introduced you to the methods of outbound calling, including the broad classification of auto-dialers, such as Preview, Progressive, and Predictive dialers.
+In a previous post, Predictive Dialer: Explain it!
+How Does it Work?, we introduced you to the methods of outbound calling, including the broad classification of auto-dialers, such as Preview, Progressive, and Predictive dialers.
 As you research your options, you may find that some companies use the terms Hosted and Predictive interchangeably.
 However, a hosted dialer solution simply means that the software is cloud-based (which is why they’re sometimes called cloud dialers), and that your team is accessing it through the Internet rather than purchasing a physical piece of hardware that needs to be installed on-site.
 While hosted dialers draw many small-to-midsized businesses because of the predictive dialing capabilities, they can also use preview or progressive dialing options, depending on their needs.

 Along with dialing, hosted outbound dialers typically offer a menu of value-added features, such as: